Simultaneous resolution of singularities in the Nash category: finiteness and effectiveness: Desingularization on the Nash category over an arbitrary real closed field

-It remains to show that $\textbf{Nash}_R$ satisfies the last condition which required it to be closed under blowing-ups.
+It remains to show that $\textbf{Nash}_R$ is closed under blowings-up.
 It is clear that the blowing-up of a Nash manifold gives a Nash manifold.
-But in our case we consider only the \it{affine} \rm Nash manifolds, and it is not clear that the Nash manifold obtained by blowing-up (which is locally defined) is affine.
-For instance consider $\mathbb{R}/\mathbb{Z}$ and the Nash open sets $(0,1)$ and $(\frac{1}{2}, \frac{3}{2}).$ We define a Nash structure on $\mathbb{R}/\mathbb{Z}$ by glueing the charts $(0,1)$ and $(\frac{1}{2}, \frac{3}{2})$ in the following way:
+But in our case we consider only {\it affine} Nash manifolds, and it is not clear that the Nash manifold obtained by blowing-up (which is locally defined) is affine.
+For instance consider $\mathbb{R}/\mathbb{Z}$ and the Nash open sets $(0,1)$ and $(\tfrac{1}{2}, \tfrac{3}{2}).$ We define a Nash structure on $\mathbb{R}/\mathbb{Z}$ by glueing the charts $(0,1)$ and $(\tfrac{1}{2}, \tfrac{3}{2})$ in the following way: